Self-Love Opens the Door to Your Intuition

 [Read: 4 Ways to Hear Your Intuition] for more on how to quiet the inner environment.

 Self-love is having a very high affinity for yourself.
 You respect yourself on all levels of consciousness: mind, body, emotions, and spirit.
 You treat yourself accordingly by avoiding actions or thoughts that are destructive and harmful.

-True self-love is not a narcissistic view that you are better than anyone else or entitled.
+True self-love is not a selfish view that you are better than anyone else or entitled.
 It's an acknowledgment and acceptance that you are equally as valuable as everyone else.
 When you practice self-love, you are always worthy of your time and attention, no matter what you've done or what has been done to you.
 Your value is inherited as a spiritual being created by God and can not be earned or undone.

 One tool that will help curb your inner critic is to repeat Louise Hay's affirmation, "I accept only thoughts that support me and make me feel good."
-Say this affirmation daily as you notice attacks from the inner critic saying such things as, you're not good enough, lazy, or something is wrong with you.
+Say this affirmation daily as you notice attacks from the inner critic saying things like, you're not good enough, lazy, or something is wrong with you.

 Louise Hay was a pioneer and thought leader in learning how to practice self-love.
-I highly suggest reading any of her bestselling work or watching her talks on Youtube to get started in this area.
+I highly suggest reading her bestselling work or watching her talks on Youtube to get started in this area.

 [Read: The Lowdown on Higher Self Intuitive Information] to learn more ways to distinguish between your higher self and the negative chatter of the mind.

 Self-love is a practice that you can fold into your life anytime and anywhere.
 The more loving and accepting you are on the inside, the easier it will be to hear your intuitive intelligence and have protection from the inner critic's negative narrative and other unhelpful energies.
 Learning to love yourself is an inside-out process.
 As your self-love grows inside you, the external environment will eventually reflect this love, making it one of the best habits to invest your time in.